redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-node.md

 This tutorial will show you how to build an API using Node.js and Redis Stack.

-We'll be using [Express](https://expressjs.com/) and [Redis OM](https://github.com/redis/redis-om-node) to do this.
-I’m assuming that you know a bit of Express as it's a pretty established framework.
-However, I’m not using Express in a particularly sophisticated way so a basic understanding will be plenty.
-In fact, you’ll probably be fine even if you never used it.
-The part you're likely not familiar with is Redis OM.
-Fear not!
-This is exactly what we’re here to cover!
+We'll be using [Express](https://expressjs.com/) and [Redis OM](https://github.com/redis/redis-om-node) to do this, and we assume that you have a basic understanding of Express.

 The API we'll be building is a simple and relatively RESTful API that reads, writes, and finds data on persons—first name, last name, age, that sort of thing.
 And we'll add a simple location tracking feature just for a bit of extra interest.